-Opinion 1/2020 (in Greek) to clarify the Data Protection Law's compatibility with the GDPR.
+- Opinion 1/2020 (in Greek) to clarify the Data Protection Law's compatibility with the GDPR. - Several directives, decisions, and opinions on personal data protection and processing under the Data Protection Directive and the prior Law 2472/1997 on the Protection of Individuals Regarding Processing

-• Several directives, decisions, and opinions (all in Greek) on personal data protection and processing under the Data Protection Directive and Law 2472/1997.
+Personal Data, which contains certain provisions that remain in effect (Article 84, Data Protection Law; see HDPA: Acts of the Authority (in Greek)).
 According to the HDPA, this guidance remains in force and applies in parallel with the GDPR and the Data Protection Law.

+For additional GDPR guidance from the HDPA, see GDPR Data Protection Authority Guidance Tracker by Country (EEA): Greece.
 This Q&A discusses key derogations and requirements under the Data Protection Law.